Outbound delivery pools

 To prevent our IP addresses from being blocked, all outbound messages from Microsoft 365 datacenter servers that are determined to be spam are sent through the high-risk delivery pool.

 The high risk delivery pool is a separate IP address pool for outbound email that's only used to send "low quality" messages (for example, spam and backscatter.
 Using the high risk delivery pool helps prevent the normal IP address pool for outbound email from sending spam.
-The normal IP address pool for outbound email maintains the reputation sending "high quality" messages, which reduces the likelihood that these IP address appear on IP blocklists.
+The normal IP address pool for outbound email maintains the reputation sending "high quality" messages, which reduces the likelihood that these IP addresses appear on IP blocklists.

-The very real possibility that IP addresses in the high-risk delivery pool are placed on IP blocklists remains, but this is by design.
+The possibility that IP addresses in the high-risk delivery pool are placed on IP blocklists remains, but this behavior is by design.
 Delivery to the intended recipients isn't guaranteed, because many email organizations don't accept messages from the high risk delivery pool.

 For more information, see Control outbound spam.